 Programs and Financial Assistance

 The Department offers MS and PhD degree programs.
 Financially attractive fellowships and assistantships, which include a full-tuition waiver, are available to students pursuing either degree.
-100 years of Chemical Engineering education
+Graduate Study in Chemical Engineering at

 The Ohio State University